Rudolf Carnap: Biography

 Carnap discovered a kindred spirit when he met Hans Reichenbach at a 1923 conference.
 Reichenbach introduced Carnap to Moritz Schlick, a professor at the University of Vienna who offered Carnap a position in his department, which Carnap accepted in 1926.
 Carnap thereupon joined an informal group of Viennese intellectuals that came to be known as the Vienna Circle, directed largely by Schlick and including Hans Hahn, Friedrich Waismann, Otto Neurath, and Herbert Feigl, with occasional visits by Hahn's student Kurt Gödel.
 When Wittgenstein visited Vienna, Carnap would meet with him.
 He (with Hahn and Neurath) wrote the 1929 manifesto of the Circle, and (with Hans Reichenbach) initiated the philosophy journal Erkenntnis.

-In February 1930 Alfred Tarski lectured in Vienna, and during November 1930 Carnap visited Warsaw.
-On these occasions he learned much about Tarski's model theoretic method of semantics.
-Rose Rand, another philosopher in the Vienna Circle, noted, "Carnap's conception of semantics starts from the basis given in Tarski's work but a distinction is made between logical and non-logical constants and between logical and factual truth...
-At the same time he worked with the concepts of intension and extension and took these two concepts as a basis of a new method of semantics."
+In February 1930, Alfred Tarski lectured in Vienna, and during November 1930, Carnap visited Warsaw.
+On these occasions, he learned much about Tarski's model-theoretic method of semantics.
+Rose Rand, another philosopher in the Vienna Circle, noted, "Carnap's conception of semantics starts from the basis given in Tarski's work, but a distinction is made between logical and non-logical constants, and between logical and factual truth...
+At the same time, he worked with the concepts of intension and extension, and took these two concepts as a basis of a new method of semantics."

-In 1931, Carnap was appointed Professor at the German University of Prague.
+In 1931, Carnap was appointed Professor at the German University in Prague.
 In 1933, W. V. Quine met Carnap in Prague and discussed the latter's work at some length.
 Thus began the lifelong mutual respect these two men shared, one that survived Quine's eventual forceful disagreements with a number of Carnap's philosophical conclusions.

 Carnap, whose socialist and pacifist beliefs put him at risk in Nazi Germany, emigrated to the United States in 1935 and became a naturalized citizen in 1941.
 Meanwhile, back in Vienna, Schlick was murdered in 1936.
 From 1936 to 1952, Carnap was a professor of philosophy at the University of Chicago.
 During the late 1930s, Carnap offered an assistant position in philosophy to Carl Gustav Hempel, who accepted and became one of his most significant intellectual collaborators.
 Thanks partly to Quine's help, Carnap spent the years 1939–41 at Harvard University, where he was reunited with Tarski.
 Carnap (1963) later expressed some irritation about his time at Chicago, where he and Charles W. Morris were the only members of the department committed to the primacy of science and logic.
 (Their Chicago colleagues included Richard McKeon, Charles Hartshorne, and Manley Thompson.)
 Carnap's years at Chicago were nonetheless very productive ones.
 He wrote books on semantics (Carnap 1942, 1943, 1956), modal logic, and on the philosophical foundations of probability and inductive logic (Carnap 1950, 1952).